GSA Capital Partners LLP Buys 21,436 Shares of Getty Realty Corp. (NYSE:GTY)

 GSA Capital Partners LLP increased its stake in Getty Realty Corp.
 (NYSE:GTY) by 177.9% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 33,483 shares of the real estate investment trust’s stock after buying an additional 21,436 shares during the period.
 GSA Capital Partners LLP owned 0.07% of Getty Realty worth $981,000 at the end of the most recent reporting period.

 A number of equities analysts have weighed in on GTY shares.
 Zacks Investment Research downgraded shares of Getty Realty from a “buy” rating to a “hold” rating in a research note on Monday.
-Robert W. Baird assumed coverage on shares of Getty Realty in a research note on Thursday, October 21st.
+Robert W. Baird started coverage on shares of Getty Realty in a research note on Thursday, October 21st.
 They set an “outperform” rating and a $34.00 target price for the company.
-Finally, Bank of America downgraded shares of Getty Realty from a “neutral” rating to an “underperform” rating and reduced their price target for the company from $34.00 to $31.00 in a research report on Thursday, January 20th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $33.60.
+Finally, Bank of America downgraded shares of Getty Realty from a “neutral” rating to an “underperform” rating and decreased their target price for the company from $34.00 to $31.00 in a research note on Thursday, January 20th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $33.60.

 Getty Realty Profile